eloylp/go-kit/README.md

 ## Archive tools

-We can create `tar.gz` file given any number of paths, which can be files or directories:
+We can create a `tar.gz` file given any number of paths, which can be files or directories:

 ```go
 import (